 - You can manage the newly created instance from the dashboard.

-Again, the decision making of choosing the right platform for system deployments, maintenance and enhancements are in hands of the organization and its DevOps team.
+Again, the decision-making of choosing the right platform for system deployments, maintenance, and enhancements is in hands of the organization and its DevOps team.